-The Modbus IDs of the meters must be sequential in case of RTU, with lowest ID being equal to the setting made in the ECpvh.
+In case of RTU then the Modbus IDs of the meters must be sequential with the lowest ID being equal to the setting made in the device.

-The IP addresses of the meters must be sequential in case of TCP, with the lowest IP address being equal to the setting made in the ECpvh.
-The Modbus ID selected is used in the TCP frames.
+In case of TCP then the IP addresses of the meters must be sequential with the lowest IP address being equal to the setting made in the device.
+When Sequential is disabled then the Modbus ID set is used for all the IPs.
+When Sequential is enabled then the Modbus ID set is used with the lowest IP and incremented together with the IP.